VISITOR RESTRICTIONS & REQUIREMENTS

 Requests for Exception to Visitation Policy

-- Exceptions to the above are only considered in rare and truly exceptional circumstances.
+- Exceptions are only considered in rare and truly exceptional circumstances.

 - If a family member wishes to seek an exception to the above visitation policy, they should contact Patient Relations: